yanard18/QiskitQuantumBruteforce/README.md

 {'11': 979, '01': 27, '00': 1, '10': 17}
 ```

+As seen, after 1024 attempt of measuring we found `11` bits 979 times

 ## About Grover's Algorithm

 Grover's Algorithm is a quantum search algorithm that amplifies the probability of the correct solution while suppressing incorrect states.